De Minimis Ending: What You Need to Know About New Customs Processing

 • Update your policies - when customs adds days to everything, customers need to fix their own order problems

-Shipping companies face challenges
+Shipping companies face capacity constraints

 DHL temporarily suspended B2C services in April due to processing capacity constraints.